qrxnz/stego-toolkit-nix/README.md

 curl -L https://raw.githubusercontent.com/qrxnz/stego-toolkit-nix/refs/heads/main/flake.nix -s --output flake.nix
 ```

-In the 'stego-toolkit-nix' directory, use the command `nix develop` or if you are using `direnv`, use the command `direnv allow`
+In the 'stego-toolkit-nix' directory, use the command `nix develop` or you can use `direnv` instead

 Done!
 You can start using the tools.
 Below you will find a list and instructions